 When lightning strikes sand a beautiful crystal, a fulgurite, is created.
 However, a lightning strike on the power grid is not as pleasant, as Google recently discovered.
-When lightning struck the local power grid supplying one of its data centres in Belgium - four times - several of the discs stored there were completely wiped.
-Here, Steve Hughes managing director of REO, takes a look at the top three ways power quality can affect your business’s electronic systems.
+When lightning struck the local power grid supplying one of its data centers in Belgium - four times - several of the discs stored there were completely wiped.
+Here, Steve Hughes managing director of REO, takes a look at the top three ways power quality can affect your business's electronic systems.

 These days you'd be hard pressed to find a business that doesn't rely on electronic systems and electronic data and, while you may think you've got everything covered, if you're not thinking about power quality you could be leaving your business vulnerable.
 Here are the top three power quality issues that could cause you problems.

 A power surge occurs when a system receives more electricity than it should for more than three nanoseconds.
 While there are several reasons this would happen, lightning strikes are the most common cause.